viralpatel3/SpeechToTextOrderAssist/README.md

 Input speech: ”Can I please get a Veggie Pizza and a coke bottle.”
 Transcribed to: ”Can I please get a Veggie Pizza and a coke bottle.”
 ```
 This part of the QSR Assist will be achieved by Google Speech to text API.
+However, for longer sentences there are misplaced punctuations and spelling errors.
+We would be implementing embeddings calculating error distances in next phase.

 * Entity-Intent Recognition: Uses the text transcribed to recognize the entity(object) and intent(action). <br />
 eg: ”Please add olives to the pizza”.